 This is done, as you can imagine, because it is nearly impossible to calculate the amount of sewerage discharged to the sanitary sewer system each month.
 In addition to the water usage charged, your utility bill also reflects a monthly sewer customer charge based on the size of your water meter.
 Most residential homes have a 3/4 inch water meter, costing $16.50 per month.
 This charge is similar to a charge seen on your cable or telephone charge as a way to help recuperate administrative, maintenance, and operational expenses necessary for providing this service.

 Lowering Your Bill

 If you would like to lower your bill in the future, be sure to monitor your usage.
 Be aware that water consumption will determine both your water and sewer charges.
 If you have an irrigation system or do extensive watering, you may want to consider installing a second meter to measure this usage.
-You would then be billed only for outside water usage such as watering lawns, gardens, washing cars, etc. View the Irrigation Meters page for more information.
+You would then be billed only for outside water usage that does not go to the sanitary line, such as watering lawns, gardens, washing cars, etc. View the Irrigation Meters page for more information.

 Outdoor Water Conservation Tips